Gordon Giltrap: 1970s

 Giltrap's pieces on this album are less complicated but still feature a full band sound.
 The whole feel of the album is more upbeat than his previous three.
 The tracks are shorter in length and, ironically, feature Giltrap playing more electric guitar than previous albums.

 As previously mentioned, Giltrap had decided at this stage to move away from more commercial music and concentrate solely upon self-penned intricate guitar pieces.
-However, whilst working on The Peacock Party he decided to retain the big band sound and incorporated many musicians within his pieces with whom he felt comfortable working.
+Whilst working on The Peacock Party he decided to retain the big band sound and incorporated many musicians within his pieces with whom he felt comfortable working.
 For example, the album featured the first of Giltrap's several collaborations with violinist Ric Sanders of Fairport Convention and John Etheridge of Soft Machine also features.

 This album showcased Giltrap's talents from his strident electric guitar work on the opening track, "Headwind" to the intricacy of second acoustic track "Magpie Rag".
 This track incorporates a complex, oft-repeated riff around which the whole piece is based.
 The final track, "Dodo's Dream" has become a standard feature of his live performances in which he uses a looper and overdubbing to build up the piece.